Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 - Molecularly bonds to all materials and platings and can only be eliminated by removing the bonded substrate.

-- No bakeout or heat curing is required for the application of Tungsten Disulfide (WS2).
+- No bakeout or heat curing is required for the application of the coating.

 Tungsten Disulfide combination coatings for additional wear & corrosion protection.

-- Provides additional wear protection from the 70Rc hardness of the chrome and the low friction of Tungsten Disulfide.
+- Provides additional wear protection from the 70Rc hardness of the chrome or EN and the low friction of Tungsten Disulfide.

 - Anodizing with Tungsten Disulfide (WS2)